jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (b) as a result of or in the course of any treatment, handling, or quarantine of those goods undertaken or required in good faith and with reasonable care by an inspector or any other person acting in the exercise of authority under this Act.

 ### 164A Procedure for giving directions or making requirements
-(1) A direction may be given or a requirement made under this Act by a written notice delivered— (a) to a natural person,—
+(1) A direction May be given or a requirement made under this Act by a written notice delivered— (a) to a natural person,—
     (i) by delivering the notice to the person; or (ii) by delivering the notice to the person's usual or last known place of residence or business; or